3DartBlade/LC-Mods-Library/README.md

 * Scroll (Zoom)   | adjust zoom FOV

 ## Additional notes
 * I have added an include folder with the neccesary .dll files for building so you may modify keybinds and values and won't have to spend 3 hours figuring out why it won't build.
-Not like that happened...
+Not like that happened...<br>
-- 3DartBlade
+*— 3DartBlade*